awwfensive/cWee/readme.md

 ### To do
 - **Multiple Filter Search** – Support applying more than one filter in a single query.
 -  **Multiple Keyword Search** – Allow inputs like `go, web` to return CVEs related to Go-based web applications (currently not supported directly in `nvdlib`).
--  **Sorting by Date** – Add ascending/descending sort options for results.

 ## Credits
 - [nvdlib](https://nvdlib.com/en/latest/v2/CVEv2.html) – Python wrapper for NVD API.
 - [NVD](https://nvd.nist.gov/) – Source of CVE data.